btrask/stronglink/SUBSTANCE.md

 			- Single line if possible: `if(rc < 0) return rc;`
 			- When several steps are needed use `rc = rc < 0 ? rc : expr;`
 			- If you're writing a web server, you should be able to use `return 404;`
+			- Anything longer is suffering, even `return HTTP(404);`
 		- Translate codes from meaningful to callee to meaningful to caller
 			- Single line if possible: `if(X == rc) return Y;`
+			- Most of the time this shouldn't be necessary
-		- Try not to mix error code sets within a single function
+		- Try not to mix error code sets within a single function or API
 			- Convert all error types into one as early as possible
 			- Don't use libraries that have bad error handling
 				- Or worst case, wrap them